 As the Sun was consumed, the light changed.
 The sky took on an early shade of grey-blue, like the color just before dawn.
 The temperature dropped by at least five degrees.
 A steady breeze picked up, as if a storm were approaching — but without a cloud in the sky.

 I looked up through my viewing glasses.
-At maximum, the partial eclipse so so close to totality that I almost lost the sun in the vast, inky blackness above me.
+At maximum, the partial eclipse was so close to totality that I almost lost the sun in the vast, inky blackness above me.
 In a moment, the massive star at the center of our solar system was nearly invisible.
-An optical illusion left nothing behind except a thin, blood red sliver.
+An optical illusion left nothing behind except a thin, blood-red sliver.
 I felt so small in that moment.
 For two minutes and forty seconds, I was a microscopic being on a tiny rock orbiting a small star in an unremarkable corner of an average galaxy in a sea of galaxies.
 Our triumphs and failures, our progress, our regress, our wars; they’re fleeting and inconsequential in that vastness.
 The size and scope of the universe hit me harder than I had expected and it was stupendous.

 Somehow, in all of that, I managed to keep clicking the shutter button.
 Gradually, the sun returned.
 The shadows softened, the sky went back to blue, and I felt warm light on my skin again.
 One by one, my coworkers went back inside.
 I lingered.
 For a while, I didn’t even take any pictures.
 I just looked up and watched the slow, predictable movement of the Sun and Moon above and tried to grasp the intensely surreal feeling of standing under an (almost) total eclipse of the sun for as long as I could.

 I’m still a little sad I didn’t pick up and head to Oregon to view totality, but I’m grateful I had the chance to view it at all (the weather in the Pacific Northwest, the cloudiest place in the United States, was perfect).
 A partial eclipse is amazing, but from what I’ve heard and seen online, totality is on a completely different level.
-Photographic the moment was a fun challenge, too, and something I’d like to try again.
+Photographing the moment was a fun challenge, too, and something I’d like to try again.

 So, I find myself addicted to eclipses and researching where the next ones will pop up and wondering if I might be there to experience them.
 July 2, 2019 in Argentina?
 December 4, 2021 amidst the penguins in Antarctica?
 April 8, 2024 in Pennsylvania?
 Who knows?